tomheon/diffscuss/README.md

 #### Position / Target of Discourse Threads

-Diffcourse threads are taken to apply to the line immediately above them, so for example in this snippet:
+Diffscuss threads are taken to apply to the line immediately above them, so for example in this snippet:

 ```